 - The diameter of the circle formed by the tip of the feathers shall vary between 58 mm to 68 mm.

-- The feathers shall be fastened firmly at the base of the cork.
+- All feathers should be fastened firmly at the base of the cork.

 - The base of the cork shall be rounded with a diameter of 25 mm to 28 mm.